zachbroad/nftdiscordbot/README.md

 # Solana NFT Discord Bot

 ## Description
 A Discord bot designed to monitor and interact with NFTs on Solana platforms like Solanart and Magic Eden.
-Users can fetch, monitor, and interact with various NFT projects on the Solana blockchain directly from Discord.
+Users can fetch, monitor, and interact with NFT sales and prices on the Solana blockchain directly from Discord.

 ## Prerequisites
 - Python 3.x